digitaltrails/vdu_controls/README.md

   * The script's source code has been refactored into multiple source files.
   * The executable is now a Python _zipapp_ containing the source hierarchy.
   * The included set of language-translations has been expanded.
-All of the translations have been created for testing purposes and may not be accurate.
+All of the translations have been generated for testing purposes and may not be accurate.

 * 2.6.0